 Norway’s landscape can easily be summed up in one word – stunning.
 From the steep cliffs of the glacier fjords to the tranquil seaside villages of the islands, Norway is one of the most geographically diverse countries on the planet.

 Besides being home to spectacular landscapes, Norway is also a popular destination for outdoor sports and wildlife viewing.
 Not to mention, a large chunk of the country is north of the Arctic Circle, where you can enjoy two of the world’s most stunning phenomena – the Midnight Sun and the Northern Lights.
-Spend any amount of time in Norway, and you’ll see why it’s a destination that you won’t forget for years to come.
+Spend any amount of time taking part of these things to do in Norway, and you’ll see why it’s a destination that you won’t forget for years to come.

 Overlooking the border of the Norwegian and Barents Sea, Nordkapp is the northernmost point of Europe that is accessible by car.
 Many believe that the cape is the northernmost point of Europe in general, but this is incorrect as the Knivskjellodden Cape extends several thousand feet past Nordkapp.

 However, this plateau is still a popular tourist attraction in the summer; visitors can watch the dramatic midnight sun illuminating the night sky.
 If you’re planning to stay awhile to avoid the hordes of tourists, there is also a restaurant, cafe, gift shop, and museum to keep you entertained.

 The snow-capped mountains of Norway make for a great adventure, and the ski town of Hemsedal is no exception.
 Affectionately known as the Scandinavian Alps, Hemsedal has three different peaks and over 20 lifts catering to skiers and snowboarders of all skill levels.